kerolloz/03-CS-Second-Term/Computer-Architecture.md

 >Computer Architecture = Machine organization + Instruction Set Architecture

+### Instruction Set Architecture (ISA)
-* Instruction Set Architecture (ISA): Interfaces the software to the hardware, and provides support for programming.
+> * Interfaces the software to the hardware
+> * provides support for programming.

-* It provides the mechanism by which the software tells the hardware what should be done.
+> * provides the mechanism by which the software tells the hardware what should be done.

 ![ISA](./pics/ca/5.png)